NL33/electron-git/z-plans/comparing-changes-improvements.md

 -only happens with word docs.
-Because only word docs create a work tree and temp folder -the work tree and temp folder are not properly being deleted
+Because only word docs create a work tree and temp folder -the work tree and temp folder are not properly being deleted -seems to happen just for newly added word docs.